reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 console.log('Hello world!');
 ```
-What happens know, can you assume it before we run the code?
+What happens know, can you guess before we run the code?
 Guess, and then save and run it and see what happens.
 (I am assuming that by now you know how to save and run node.js code, because we have done that a few times here above).
 The terminal window should show something like this.

 ```bash
 ☁  nodejsTest  node helloTest.js